cuter-testing/cuter/README.md

         ./configure
         make depend
         make

-   **[If required]** If you have installed the *protobuf* library with *virtualenv*, then you need to specify the path of the python binary in the virtual environment to the configure script.
-For example:

-        ./configure --with-python=$PWD/venv/bin/python

    **[If required]** If you have installed *protoc* using `fetch_protoc.sh`, then you need to specify the path of *protoc* to the configure script.
 For example